 Don’t underestimate the pause – using pauses allows you a moment to gather your thoughts and it can be used to add some drama to your presentation.
-They can be helpful in getting the audience’s attention and in giving them a moment to digest what you have just said.
+They can also be helpful in getting the audience’s attention and in giving them a moment to digest what you have just said.

 Examples – supporting and illustrating what you are saying will bring it to life.
 Ideally make these ‘human’ stories that you have experienced and the audience can relate to – there’s a saying that; ‘facts get forgotten and stories get remembered’.
 Each of your messages should have examples to ‘prove’ them.